chenghua-lin/chenghua-lin.github.io/index.md

 ## Keynotes & Invited Talks

-### Keynotes
-* The 10th Language & Intelligence Summit, China, 2025
+* Keynote at the 10th Language & Intelligence Summit, China, 2025
+* Invited talk at the Institute for Data Science and Artificial Intelligence (ADSAI), University of Exeter, 2025
-* The 39th Annual Conference of the Japanese Society for Artificial Intelligence (JSAI), Osaka, 2025
+* Keynote at 39th Annual Conference of the Japanese Society for Artificial Intelligence (JSAI), Osaka, 2025
-* Huawei Computing & AI Summit, London, 2024
+* Invited talk at Huawei Computing & AI Summit, London, 2024
-* Advances in Data Science and AI (ADSAI) Conference, Manchester, 2024
+* Invited talk Advances in Data Science and AI (ADSAI) Conference, Manchester, 2024
+* Invited talk at the School of Computer Science and Informatics, Cardiff University, 2024
-* The International Conference on Intelligent Multilingual Information Processing (IMLIP), China, 2024
+* Keynote at the International Conference on Intelligent Multilingual Information Processing (IMLIP), China, 2024

 ***